 The Mee audio M9B is a mediocre sounding pair of closed-back in-ear headphones.
 They have a deep, powerful, and consistent bass, but a recessed mid-range and a sibiliant treble.
 Additionally, they have average imaging, relatively high harmonic distortion, and like most other in-ears, don't have an open and spacious soundstage.

-Good bass range performance.
+Good bass range performance for the MEE audio M9B.
 Low-frequency extension is at 10Hz, which is excellent.
 However, low-bass and mid-bass are over our target by 7dB and 2dB respectively.
 This results in excess thump and rumble in bass, which some my like.

-Mediocre mid-range performance.
+Mediocre mid-range performance for the MEE M9B.
 The response is relatively flat, but consistently under our target by about 5dB.
-This pushes vocals/leads to the back of the mix, and gives more emphasis to bass and treble frequencies.
+This pushes vocals/leads to the back of the mix and gives more emphasis to bass and treble frequencies.

-Average treble range performance.
-The dip in low-treble is continuation of the recessed mid-range of the M9B.
+Average treble range performance for the MEE audio M9B.
+The dip in low-treble is in continuation of the recessed mid-range of the M9B.
 The narrow but large peaks at 6KHz and 10KHz make the sound of these headphones noticeably sibilant and piercing.

 Excellent frequency response consistency.
-Like most other in-ears, if the user is able to achieve an air-tight fit with the M9B, then they should be getting very similar performance each time.
+Like most other in-ears, if the user is able to achieve an air-tight fit with the MEE audio M9B, then they should be getting very similar performance each time.

-Mediocre harmonic distortion performance.
+Mediocre harmonic distortion performance for the MEE M9B.
 The overall amount of harmonic distortion is low, especially in the bass range.
 However, the sharp peaks at 800Hz and 3KHz could make those frequencies sound harsh brittle.